Kids Are People Too: History

-Bob McAllister had hosted a popular New York City-based children's TV series, Wonderama, for over a decade when the series was taken off the air in 1977.
+Bob McAllister had hosted a New York City-based children's television series, Wonderama, for over a decade when the series was taken off the air in 1977.
 As the host, McAllister sang the closing theme song "Kids Are People Too".
 Shortly after that series was taken off the air, ABC offered him another series that tried to capitalize on Wonderamas more than 20 years of children's entertainment by using the song's title as the new series title.

 However, the show that he was hired to emcee on ABC was aimed at teens, not the younger children McAllister preferred, and this led to creative disputes with the producers and network executives over the portrayal of violence.
 In November 1978, McAllister was fired from Kids Are People Too and was replaced by Michael Young and later by actor/singer Randy Hamilton (who, at the same time, was playing Rikki Dekker on the NBC soap opera Texas) as the program's hosts.

 The series later returned as a weekly syndicated program during the 1986-87 season, with Michael Young back as host.